 - Preheat your oven to 425°F.

-- Remove the stems of the fennel.
+- Cut off the fennel stems with a sharp knife.
 Rinse and dry the bulbs.
 Slice each bulb in half lengthwise.
 With the cut side down, slice the bulb vertically into ½-inch-thick slices.

 - Arrange the fennel slices in a 13 X 9-inch baking dish.
 Drizzle them with olive oil and use your hands to coat them well.
 Sprinkle the fennel with salt and pepper.

-- Bake for 15 minutes.
+- Bake the fennel for 15 minutes.
 Carefully remove the baking dish from the oven, gently toss the fennel slices, then sprinkle them evenly with grated parmesan cheese.

 - Return the pan to the oven and keep baking until the fennel is fork-tender and the top is golden brown, for about 15 more minutes.